SamuilNikolov/bandwidth-buddy/SYSTEM_PROMPT_EXPLANATION.md

 ...
 ```

 **Key Point:** The system prompt is NOT sent with every request.
-It's sent once when the session is created, then maintained in the session's message history.
-When you send a follow-up question, the entire message history (including the system prompt) is sent to Ollama, so the AI maintains context and behavior.
+It is sent once when the session is created, then maintained in the session's message history.
+When a follow-up question is sent, the entire message history (including the system prompt) is sent to Ollama, so the model maintains context and behavior.

 ### Current Behavior

 ✅ **System prompt sent once** - when session is created or switched to chat mode
 ✅ **Persistent instructions** - system prompt stays in session history
-✅ **AI remembers behavior** - because system prompt is in every request's context
+✅ **Model maintains behavior** - because system prompt is in every request's context
 ✅ **Cybersecurity-only restriction** - enforced via chat system prompt

 ### What This Means

-- The AI will remember it should only answer cybersecurity questions
+- The model maintains the restriction to only answer cybersecurity questions
 - The restriction is persistent because the system prompt is in the session
-- You don't need to send instructions every time - they're already in the context
+- Instructions do not need to be sent every time - they are already in the context
-- The AI maintains its role and restrictions throughout the conversation
+- The model maintains its role and restrictions throughout the conversation

 ## Memory Explanation